 Your goal should be to build models once and deploy them anywhere – to executive dashboards, right into operational systems or built into other apps through APIs.

 The Analytics Ecosystem

 Analytics is booming.
-Hundreds of firms in the analytics ecosystem provide technology and services to help organizations store, access, analyze and present data.
-These range from data management and visualization to advanced analytics and prebuilt analytics solutions, including many open source analytics options.
+Hundreds of firms in the analytics ecosystem provide technology and services to help organisations store, access, analyse and present data.
+These range from data management and visualisation to advanced analytics and prebuilt analytics solutions, including many open source analytics options.